acjones617/scipy-node/optimize/README.md

       console.log(results)
     }

-The passed-in results object contains two important pieces of data: fun and x.
+The passed-in results object contains two important pieces of data: fun and x. "x" is the value of x which minimizes the function. "fun" is the value of the function at that value of x (the minimum value of the function).

-x is the value of x which minimizes the function. fun is the value of the function at that value of x (the minimum value of the function)
+For the opt.globalMinimization function, if you specified "true" for includeAllMinsFound in the options object, the results object contains the array of all local minima found in an additional property named "allMins".

 ## <a name='nnls' href='#nnls'/> nonNegLeastSquares